vitaly-rudenko/squad-bot/README.md

 - ✏️ Easily change titles in a group
 - 💳 Quickly access your friends' credit card numbers

-Supported locales: Ukrainian.
+Supported locales: English.
-Other locales can be added by adding new files into `assets/localization`.
+Other locales can be added by adding new files into `src/localization/locales`.

 ## Stack & tools
 - Node.JS, PostgreSQL